Opposition/Cancellation/Concurrent Use No.____________________

 If the parties or their attorneys disagree as to whether certain information should be protected, they are obligated to negotiate in good faith regarding the designation by the disclosing party.
 If the parties are unable to resolve their differences, the party challenging the designation may make a motion before the Board seeking a determination of the status of the information.

-15) Board's Jurisdiction; Handling of Materials After Termination.
+16) Board's Jurisdiction; Handling of Materials after Termination.

 The Board's jurisdiction over the parties and their attorneys ends when this proceeding is terminated.
 A proceeding is terminated only after a final order is entered and either all appellate proceedings have been resolved or the time for filing an appeal has passed without filing of any appeal.

-The parties may agree that archival copies of evidence and briefs may be retained, subject to compliance with agreed safeguards.
-Otherwise, within 30 days after the final termination of this proceeding, the parties and their attorneys shall return to each disclosing party the protected information disclosed during the proceeding, and shall include any briefs, memoranda, summaries, and the like, which discuss or in any way refer to such information.
+The parties may agree that archival copies of evidence, memoranda, discovery deposition transcripts, testimony deposition transcripts, affidavits, declarations, and briefs may be retained solely by outside counsel, subject to compliance with agreed safeguards.
+Otherwise, within 30 days after the final termination of this proceeding, each party and their attorneys, as well as any other persons subject to the terms of this agreement, shall return to each disclosing party (1) all materials and documents, including ESI, containing protected information, (2) all copies, summaries, and abstracts thereof, and (3) all other materials, memoranda or documents embodying data concerning said material, including all copies provided pursuant to paragraphs 4 and 5 of this Order.
 In the alternative, the disclosing party or its attorney may make a written request that such materials be destroyed rather than returned.
+Additionally, parties to this agreement are precluded from disclosing orally or in writing any protected information provided during the course of a Board proceeding once this Board proceeding is terminated.

-This order shall not preclude the parties or their attorneys from making any applicable claims of privilege during discovery or at trial.
-Nor shall the order preclude the filing of any motion with the Board for relief from a particular provision of this order or for additional protections not provided by this order.
+This Order shall not preclude the parties or their attorneys from making any applicable claims of privilege during discovery or at trial.
+Nor shall this Order preclude the filing of any motion with the Board for relief from a particular provision of this Order or for additional protections not provided by this Order.

 [insert signature date]